 Anything else?
 (Here, we invite the collaborators to invent a question, add a comment, or otherwise speak to what the questions so far have not tapped about their Broadsided experience).

-Artist Millian Giang Pham: This work is jumpstarting a new collage series with knots, fruits, and the body temporarily called “All Knotted Up.”
+Artist Millian Pham Lien Giang: This work is jumpstarting a new collage series with knots, fruits, and the body temporarily called “All Knotted Up.”
 I’m still working on the other bodies of work, so it will be a very busy summer.